-Property zoning is always overlooked being buying in Thailand.
-It is very important to view property before you buy it.
+Property zoning is always overlooked when buying in Thailand.
+It is very important to view the property before you buy it.
 Many people have discovered after buying the property that there was something about its location that they did not like.
-These would include traffic jams on weekends as there is a weekend market close by or they discover after a year that the location is in a flood zone in Bangkok which they did not consider.
-Always check the zoning of the property both their Environmental Impact Assessment as well as any height limits and distance from the beach as there are laws for all of these.
+These would include traffic jams on weekends as there is a weekend market close by.
+Worst when they discover after a year that the location is in a flood zone in Bangkok which they did not consider.
+Always check the zoning of the property.
+Both their Environmental Impact Assessment as well as any height limits and distance from the beach as there are laws for all of these.

 It is very important for you to consider why you are buying this specific property.
-Some buyers want a great view of the ocean however what guarantee is there that another condo building will not be built between your view and the ocean.
-This problem has arisen before in Thailand in a zoning dispute in Pattaya a few years ago where another development was being built between the ocean and the condo unit owners of an earlier development.
+Some buyers want a great view of the ocean.
+However what guarantee is there that another condo building will not be built between your view and the ocean.
+This problem has arisen before in Thailand in a zoning dispute in Pattaya a few years ago.
+This where another development was being built.
+Right between the ocean and the condo unit owners of an earlier development.

-When buying off plan in Thailand the zoning becomes important as well as your condominium building might be obstructing someone else’s view.
+When buying off-plan in Thailand the zoning becomes important.
+This as well as your condominium building might be obstructing someone else’s view.
 This occurred in 2014 in Pattaya again when a 53 story building at the Bali Hai Pier was stopped as it blocked the view of Pattaya Bay.
-As with zoning there are also laws in Thailand with regard to
+As with zoning, there are also laws in Thailand with regard to

 Speak to a property lawyer in Thailand for more information and assistance.